slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The more corrupt the state, the more numerous the laws."  -- Tacitus*
 > *"The Party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command." -- George Orwell*
 > *"The people who start the wars don’t fight them, the people who spend the taxes don’t pay them, and the people who forgive the criminals don’t live next to them.
 Of course we’re going to have too many wars, too much spending, and too much crime."  -- Naval Ravikant*
-> *"The people who start the wars don’t fight them, the people who spend the taxes don’t pay them, and the people who forgive the criminals don’t live next to them."  -- Naval Ravikant*
 > *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- iterintellectus@x*
 > *"The rich - they keep all the money - do none of the work.
 The middle class - they do all the work - pay all the taxes.
 The poor?
 The poor are there to scare the shit out of the middle class!
 Keep them showing up at those jobs."  -- George Carlin*
-> *"The rich - they keep all the money - do none of the work.
-The middle class - they do all the work - pay all the taxes.
-The poor?
-The poor are there to scare the shit out of the middle class!
-Keep them showing up at those jobs."-- George Carlin*
 > *"The state does not create wealth, the state destroys it.
 The state can give you nothing, beacuse it produces nothing."  -- Javier Milei*
 > *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos*
 > *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- micsolana@x*